HARESH1501/HARESH1501/README.md

 ---

 🎯 **Career Objective:** Passionate about leveraging AI and data to solve complex problems.
-Seeking opportunities in Data Analytics and AI Engineering roles.
+Seeking opportunities in Machine Learning and AI Engineering roles.

 ---